-This ambrosia salad is a family recipe that’s very dear to me.
-The recipe came from my Grandma (along with my homemade caramels and divinity candy recipe) and is a dish that my whole family loves, especially my Uncle Harold.
-He would make it every time I came to visit and called it his “special dish.”
-We all loved it and still try to make it often.
+This ambrosia salad is a family recipe that’s very nostalgic to me.
+It came from my Grandma (along with my homemade caramels and divinity candy recipe) and now my kid’s love it too!

 - Pineapple: I like to use a combination of pineapple tidbits and crushed pineapple (drain as much juice as you can).

-- Mini marshmallows: love the sweetness these add.
-Feel free to use fruit-flavored marshmallows as well.
+- Mini marshmallows: Love the sweetness these add.
+Fruit-flavored marshmallows are fun and festive!

-- Coconut: this could be omitted if you don’t love it, but I enjoy the flavor it adds.
+- Coconut: This could be omitted if you don’t love it, but I enjoy the flavor and texture it adds.

 How to Make Ambrosia Salad

 - Mix.
-Whip the cream cheese in a large bowl using an electric mixer.
+Whip the cream cheese in a large bowl using a handheld electric mixer or stand mixer.

 - Add.
 Then fold in the drained fruit, marshmallows and coconut.